Cancer and Pregnancy Registry

 A Long-Term Observational Research Study

-Dr. Cardonick is also interested in including pregnant women with a history of cancer in a separate database.
-In both studies, the health of the women and their children are followed yearly in cooperation with the patient’s oncologist, pediatrician and obstetrician.
+Dr. Cardonick also maintains a separate database for women who become pregnant after a previous cancer diagnosis or treatment.
+Both registries follow the health of mothers and their children yearly in cooperation with the patient’s oncologist, pediatrician, and obstetrician.

-Dr. Cardonick is available for consultation.
-Even if you have already delivered your baby, or know of someone with cancer who has delivered, it is not too late to contribute your experience to the growing information about cancer and pregnancy in the database.
+Participation is voluntary, and even if you have already delivered your baby – or know someone who has – it may not be too late to contribute valuation information to the registry.

-For more information about the pregnancy and cancer registry or to become a participant, please call 877.635.4499.
+To learn more information about the pregnancy and cancer registry or to participate, please call 856.757.7876

 Support the Cancer and Pregnancy Registry

-Together, through research, we can work toward a day when women can focus on their pregnancy, not their cancer.
+Together, we can work toward a day when women can focus on the joy of pregnancy – not the fear of cancer.

 Click here to make an online donation and support the Cancer and Pregnancy Registry at Cooper University Health Care.